Differences

 ====== Beyond Context-Free ====== | ====== Beyond Context-Free ====== | ||

-- | The answer to our parsing problem is deceptively simple: before consuming a ''/ | + | The answer to our parsing problem is deceptively simple: before consuming a ''/ |
+- | The answer to our parsing problem is deceptively simple: before | + | The answer to our parsing problem is deceptively simple: before |

-+ | If so, we prioritize treating the ''/ | ||
++ | If we aren't currently parsing | ||

 For readers who have taken a computer science class in formal languages, alarm bells should be going off - changing the parse behavior depending on the current context is a //big// change! | For readers who have taken a computer science class in formal languages, alarm bells should be going off - changing the parse behavior depending on the current context is a //big// change! | ||